renganathanr/MyBlogSite/content/blog/2020/Weeknotes1.md

 Of these types, first I learned how to create a static website.
 The ways that I learned to create a static site:

->Note: This is one article that I used to look up for clarification for first two methods. https://www.websitebuilderexpert.com/building-websites/
+>This is one article that I used to look up for clarification for the following first two methods - [How to Build a Website 2020.](https://www.websitebuilderexpert.com/building-websites/)

 1. Using a website builder like Wix, Squarespace, Weebly, and Site123. [required service charges]
 2. Using WordPress. [required service charges]